Xia Brookside: Independent circuit (2014–2017)

-WWE (2018–2022)
+WWE (2018–2022, 2025)

 On 30 July 2018, it was announced that Brookside would be taking part in the second WWE Mae Young Classic in August.
 She lost to Io Shirai in the first round.
 Despite her loss, she became a part of the NXT UK roster.
 She participated in a tournament to become the inaugural NXT UK Women's Champion but was eliminated in the first round.
 On the 15 May episode of NXT UK, her match with Killer Kelly ended in a no contest after Jinny introduced Jazzy Gabert sparking a feud between Jinny and Brookside.

 On the 19 June episode of NXT UK, Brookside along with other women competed in a battle royal to determine who will get a future opportunity for the NXT UK Women's Championship.
 In the match, Brookside eliminated Jinny and Jazzy Gabert but she was the last one eliminated by Kay Lee Ray.
 On the 17 July episode of NXT UK, Brookside faced Jinny but she lost due to interference from Gabert.
 On the 24 July episode of NXT UK, Brookside, Piper Niven and NXT UK Women's Champion Toni Storm were defeated by Jinny, Gabert, and Ray.
 Two weeks later on the 7 August episode of NXT UK, Brookside and Niven got defeated by Jinny and Gabert after Niven left midway into the match to attack Rhea Ripley, ending Brookside's feud with Jinny.
-Brookside's first appearance of 2020 came in the form of a victory over Amale on 2 April episode of NXT UK.
+Brookside's first appearance of 2020 came in the form of a victory over Amale on the 2 April episode of NXT UK.

 Brookside returned to television on 1 October 2020, where she was defeated by Jinny.
 The following week, Brookside teamed with Dani Luna where they defeated Amale and Nina Samuels.
 On 12 November 2020, she defeated Samuels once again.

-On 2 December 2021, episode of NXT UK, Brookside failed to win the NXT UK Women's Championship from Meiko Satomura.
-Over the past few months, Brookside would slowly start to turn heel for the first time in her career.
+On the 2 December 2021 episode of NXT UK, Brookside failed to win the NXT UK Women's Championship from Meiko Satomura.
+Over the past few months, Brookside would slowly start to turn heel.
 Her heel turn would be cemented after she defeated Amale on the 31 March episode due to interference from her new bodyguard, Eliza Alexander.
 On 18 August 2022, Xia was one of the several NXT UK talents released from their contracts with the announcement of NXT UK going into hiatus and the upcoming launch of the new brand NXT Europe.

+She returned to WWE in match against Candice LaRae in a tournament for the WWE Speed Women's Championship in a losing effort on 2 September episode of NXT in TNA's partnership with WWE.